 As a result of Health Care Reform, the IRS will require a prescription for OTC medication to be eligible for reimbursement.
-This change is for medicine purchased on January 1, 2011 or later.
 Go to www.DiscoveryBenefits.com for other reform updates.

 Step Two: Spend

 Use the money you've set aside throughout the plan year.